OUR LOCAL OFFER

 Identified support needed for your child will be based upon an analysis of the child’s needs with practitioner observations linked to the EYFS, the progress check at two years, using the graduated approach and discussions with the SENCO.
 We would then discuss our findings with the parents/carers.

-Following this discussion, an action plan would be agreed upon by the key person, parents, and SENCO (called one plan).
+Following this discussion, an action plan would be agreed upon by the key person, parents, and SENCO (called one planning).

 The key person works with the child daily with SENCO support to oversee the implementation of the one plan.